jen-tang/pixel_tracker/README.md

 3. as a user, I can sort my expenses by category
 4. as a user, I can view all of my expenses in a single list
 5. as a user, I can add expenses under each category
-6. as a user, I can visualize expenses weekly/monthly in total or by category
+6. as a user, I can visualize expenses by category

 ## Research Topics